bradphelan/jasminerice/README.md

 ---

-For including stylesheets in your specs, jasminerice uses a spec.css file.
+For including stylesheets in your specs, Jasminerice uses a spec.css file.
 Create such a file next to the spec.js.coffee file:

 	spec/javascripts/spec.css